apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   actual combat advantage, which isn't really something this mod is meant to do (though I suppose that argument should apply to our vehicle animations, too).
+* Sometimes Eridian ammo chests seem to not open all the way, though the ammo inside should remain pick-uppable.
+I can't reliably reproduce it, so it's difficult to diagnose.
 * The Vault Card Chest-opening tweak does *not* work in Pyre of Stars.
 * The closing-up of the Diamond Armory could be faster; I can't seem to push that faster than 9 seconds without having the loot walls sometimes get